HoTaBu4/Bicycle-Landing-Page/README.md

 # How to clone this repository on your pc
 1. git clone https://github.com/HoTaBu4/landing_page_my-bike.git
     - clone repository
-2. cd <your-repository>
+2. cd your-repositor
-    - navigate t oyour repository
+    - navigate to your repository
 3. npm install
     - Install Dependencies
-3. Start the Project
+3. npm start
-    - npm start
+    - Start the Project

 # Base layout template with Gulp, SCSS and Stylelint
 1. Create a repo using this template